The 20 Best Hemangioblastoma Doctors in Japan

 Hamamatsu, JP

-Yukihiro Matsuyama practices in Hamamatsu, Japan.
+Yukihiro Matsuyama practices practicing medicine in Hamamatsu, Japan.
 Matsuyama is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Spinal Tumor, Kyphosis, Lordosis, Osteotomy, and Spinal Fusion.
+They are also highly rated in 25 other conditions, according to our data.
+Their clinical expertise encompasses Herniated Disk, Kyphosis, Spinal Tumor, Osteotomy, and Spinal Fusion.

 Advanced in Hemangioblastoma